 The symptoms of chickenpox include:

 - general discomfort, illness or lack of wellbeing (malaise)

-- intensely itchy skin rash – appears as small blisters surrounded by irregularly-shaped patches of inflamed skin known as ‘dew drop on a rose petal’ (blisters first form on the body and later on the head and limbs and the blisters usually burst and develop crusts after about five days)
+- intensely itchy skin rash – appears as small blisters surrounded by irregularly-shaped patches of inflamed skin.
+The blisters first form on the body and later on the head and limbs.
+They usually burst and develop crusts after about five days